 Our College of Pharmacy Ambassadors are here to help you as you decide which Pharmacy program is best for you.
-They are helpful and willing to answer any questions you may have about the UH Hilo CoP from a student perspective.
+They are helpful and willing to answer any questions you may have about the UH Hilo DKICP from a student perspective.
 Feel free to send them an e-mail!

 JEREMY DAUBE, P3

 Although a native Hawaiian, Jeremy was raised on the mainland in Southern California.
-Prior to attending UHH-CoP, Jeremy received his B.S. in Biology from California State University Channel Islands.
+Prior to attending UHH-DKICP, Jeremy received his B.S. in Biology from California State University Channel Islands.
 He has previous experience doing research and working as a certified pharmacy tech in the state of California.
 Jeremy is currently interested in the clinical side of pharmacy and is an active member of the Hawaii Student Society of Health-Systems Pharmacy (HSSHP) and serves on the mentorship committee for the class of 2015.
-He plays basketball every Friday with other CoP students and enjoys hiking, biking, poker, watersports, video games and exploring the island with friends and family.
-His favorite things about the UH Hilo COP is the diversity of people, accessibility of professors, and the variety of extracurricular activities available to students.
+He plays basketball every Friday with other DKICP students and enjoys hiking, biking, poker, watersports, video games and exploring the island with friends and family.
+His favorite things about the UH Hilo DKICP is the diversity of people, accessibility of professors, and the variety of extracurricular activities available to students.